MachinisteWeb/node-atlas/README.en.md

 Run your project and go on `http://localhost/` across multiple tab and/or multiple browser.
 You will see when you click on « Update », the page (current date) will be updated on all tabs open.

-Thanks to `NA.addSpecificVariation`, `NA.addCommonVariation` and `NA.newRender`, it's possible to generate a new view and variation compilation.
+Thanks to `NA.specific`, `NA.common` and `NA.render`, it's possible to generate a new view and variation compilation.

 If `data.lang` in this example is type of `undefined`, files will be search in rood directory.
 If `variations` is type of `undefined` an empty object will be created.

-Note : to allows `newRender` to use PUG template engine and not EJS, you must defined `variations.enablePug` to `true` before use `NA.addCommonVariation` and `NA.addSpecificVariation`.
+Note : to allows `render` to use PUG template engine and not EJS, you must defined `variations.enablePug` to `true` before use `NA.common` and `NA.specific`.